ProjectOpenSea/seaport-gossip/README.md

 ### CLI

-Ensure you set the proper environment variables:
+Ensure you set the environment variables:

 `source example.env`